Speed Demon (Michael Jackson song): Music video

 Jackson filmed a promotional video for the song in March 1988 at Warner Bros.
 Studios, Burbank.
 It is seen first as a segment in the anthology film Moonwalker (1988).
-Directed by Will Vinton, the video was produced by Vinton, Jerry Kramer, Michael Jackson and Frank Dileo.
+Directed by Will Vinton(animated characters) and Jerry Kramer (live action footages), the video was produced by Vinton, Kramer, Dennis E. Jones, David Altschul, Jackson and Frank DiLeo.

-As the video begins, Jackson tries to evade overzealous fans and interviewers (including The Noid from Domino's Pizza commercials), disguising himself as a rabbit named Spike.
+As the video begins, Jackson tries to evade overzealous fans and interviewers (including the Noid from Domino's Pizza commercials), disguising himself as a rabbit named Spike.
 However, as his alter ego, he goads the fans into chasing him.
 During the chase, he morphs into other celebrities, including Sylvester Stallone, Tina Turner and Pee-wee Herman.
 After finally losing the mob, he removes the costume, which comes to life and challenges him to a dance-off.
 As the two finish dancing, a police officer (portrayed by Clancy Brown) approaches and indicates a "No Dancing" sign.
 Jackson tries to explain the situation, but Spike has vanished.
 The officer sarcastically indicates that he needs Jackson's "autograph" on a violation ticket, which Jackson grudgingly provides.
 The officer departs and, as Jackson prepares to do the same, a rocky crag in the distance morphs into Spike's head; Jackson and the rock formation smile at each other.

 In his review of Moonwalker, Dennis Hunt of The Los Angeles Times commented that the video (along with those for "Bad" and "Leave Me Alone") was "slick, well-crafted and expensive-looking."
 He nevertheless felt that the segments were collectively "still just music videos", further stating that they were "not even strung together in any particularly imaginative fashion".
 In 2010, the long version of the music video was released in the box set Michael Jackson's Vision and again in 2012 in the Target exclusive version DVD of Bad 25, along with eight other music videos, from the Bad era.